Macatawa Technologies Logo

 √ Step 1: Pick Your Starting Point

-Trying to organize every file at once can feel overwhelming.
+Trying to manage every file at once can feel overwhelming.
 Start with one folder, project, or system that your team uses most often.
 It could be a shared drive, a department folder, or a cloud storage location.
 Starting small makes the task manageable and helps you see progress quickly.

 Step 2: Take Inventory